ayastreb/11route/_posts/en/2016/2016-04-16-menorca-spain.markdown

 <section class="text-block">
 Visited one more lighthouse called Faro de Favaritx.
 The landscapes here were a bit more scenic than on previous ones.
-This lighthouse stands on the rocks, and the waves crashing the rocks creating an interesting view.
+This lighthouse stands on the rocks, and the waves crashing the rocks, create an interesting view.
 </section>

 <section class="image-gallery" itemscope itemtype="http://schema.org/ImageGallery">